Marlon LeBlanc: Career

-He was formerly the head men's soccer coach at West Virginia University.
-He was named the 2006 Soccer America Coach of the Year, leading the team to a 15–3–3 record.
-LeBlanc led the Mountaineers to six NCAA tournament appearances, including a Sweet Sixteen appearance in 2007, 1 BIG EAST Championship and 2 MAC Championships.
+He was formerly the head men's soccer coach at West Virginia University and was named 2006 Soccer America Coach of the Year, leading the team to a 15–3–3 record.
+LeBlanc led the Mountaineers to six NCAA tournament appearances, including a Sweet Sixteen appearance in 2007, one BIG EAST Championship and two MAC Championships.
 He previously served as an assistant coach at Penn State University from 2001 to 2005, leading the program as interim head coach for seven games in 2002.
 As an assistant, Penn State went to four out of five NCAA tournaments.

+On 8 December 2025, Brooklyn FC announced the appointment of LeBlanc as first head coach of its men's team for the inaugural 2026 season.